Updated November 24, 2023

 Difference Between Stock vs Inventory

-In layman term, stock and inventory are used interchangeably but for accounting purpose these two things are different.
-Both Stock vs Inventory are having different meaning and need to be looked into details.
-From analyst point of view, it matters a lot what is stock and what is inventory because both things give a different view about the company’s financials.
+In layman’s terms, stock and inventory are used interchangeably, but these two things differ for accounting purposes.
+Both Stocks vs Inventory have different meanings and must be examined in detail.
+From an analyst’s point of view, it matters a lot what is stock and inventory because both give a different view of the company’s financials.

-Inventory has inventory carrying cost so companies try to maintain inventory at the optimum level.
+Inventory has inventory-carrying costs, so companies try to maintain inventory optimally.
 An optimum level of inventory is decided by management.
-Inventory carrying capacity and inventory turnaround are majorly tracked majors for tracking the optimum level of inventory required for business.
+Inventory carrying capacity and turnaround are majorly tracked majors for tracking the optimum level of inventory required for the business.
 An analyst looks into details of inventory turnover and compares them with a similar industry to understand the efficiency of handling inventory.

 Inventory is categorized into the following categories –

-Raw Material – Raw material is building a block to make a final product.
-Tata Motors buy steel bars, sheet metal, and tubing to manufacture vehicle frames and other vehicle parts.
+Raw Material – Raw material builds a block to make a final product.
+Tata Motors buys steel bars, sheet metal, and tubing to manufacture vehicle frames and parts.
 When Tata Motor puts all materials into production and starts shaping the metal and cutting the bars, the raw material becomes work in process inventories.

-Work in Progress – Work in progress includes all partially finished products that the company produces.
-As a car maker, all their inventory down the assembly line is considered as work in progress inventory until it is finished.
+Work in Progress – Work in progress includes the company’s partially finished products.
+As a car maker, all their inventory down the assembly line is considered work-in-progress until it is finished.

-Finished Goods – Finished goods are the products ready to sell to retailers or even the end users or wholesalers.
-In Tata motor’s case, finished cars are the finished goods.
+Finished Goods – Finished goods are products ready to sell to retailers, end users, or wholesalers.
+In Tata Motor’s case, finished cars are the finished goods.

-Inventory is accounted in three different ways – First in First out ( FIFO ), Last in Fist Out ( LIFO ), Weighted average method.
+Inventory is accounted for in three ways: First in, First out ( FIFO ), Last in, First Out ( LIFO ), and Weighted average method.
 Management can choose whichever method suits their business.
-But each chosen method has its own implications on the income statement in different scenario especially when prices of raw material are fluctuating, Frequent change in accounting method is considered as manipulation of accounting books.
+But each chosen method has its implications on the income statement in different scenarios, especially when prices of raw materials fluctuate.
+Frequent change in accounting method is considered as manipulation of accounting books.

 Examples of inventory of tyre company –